erezcoh4/SIDIS_at_BAND/README.md

     ## ToDo list:
     ---------------------
-    (1) add fiducial cuts for pions in the DC
     (2) Compare electron-only with BAND analysis results or RGA results (e.g. single-spin assymetries) (3) Verify that event matching between SIDIS and BAND skimming  is done correctly (4) Add neuton fiducial cuts